Recipe: Sweet Potato Soup with Miso and Ginger

-1 2-inch chunk fresh ginger, peeled and thinly sliced - about 1/4 cup
+(2-inch) piece fresh ginger, peeled and thinly sliced, about 1/4 cup

 Salt and pepper

-Return to the heat and warm, whisking in the milk and salt and pepper to taste.
-If it's too thick, whisk in a little extra milk until you get the consistency you want.
+Return to the heat and warm, whisking in the milk.
+Salt and pepper to taste.
+If the soup is too thick, whisk in a little extra milk until you get the consistency you want.

 Whisk together the yogurt, garam masala, and maple syrup.
 Drizzle over the sweet potato soup to garnish.